The back(pack) story

 “To the naked eye, I am a hoarder who keeps things others deem to be skip-worthy.
 I believe everything has many more uses than their intended purpose, and that waste isn’t waste until you waste it.”

-crackpacs still lives at home with me, but now in Sheffield with a good-sized studio and purpose-built garden shack for all the messy stuff.
+crackpacs still lives at home with me, but now in a barn in the Highlands of Scotland (The Crack den).
 It’s small-scale and intended to support my small family.
 It’s not intended to grow into something huge, because that’s part of its charm and would go against the founding principles.

 Running my business helps me live a different and more sustainable kind of life.
 I can be more flexible, juggling my work and life – for instance, I spend more time than most renovating my house, growing vegetables and doing things by hand.
 I might earn less, but I save in other areas, and put greater value on my own time.
 Shifting perspective from the thought that earning a big salary equals success hasn’t been easy.